Mild stimulation is all that is needed to open cell walls

 The over-riding purpose of cell membrane stimulation is repair of musculoskeletal damage, including:

 - Improved local blood circulation, oxygen and nutrient availability

 - Elimination of waste fluid, reduction of swelling and inflammation

 - Maintaining or increasing the range of joint movement

-If the patient is immobile, cell activity may be induced through stretching or through electrical stimulation.
+If the patient is immobile, cell activity may be induced through massage, stretching or through electrical stimulation.
 Electrical stimulation can be applied outside the clinic on a daily basis.

 How it works

-The application of electrotherapy can supplement or replace the natural occurring action potential of sensory and motor nerves, cell membranes and muscle fibre.
+The application of electrical stimulation (or electrotherapy) can supplement or replace the natural occurring action potential of sensory and motor nerves, cell membranes and muscle fibre.

 At the appropriate pulse frequency and width, externally applied electrotherapy disturbs the ionic balance across excitable membranes, stimulating nerves, muscles and cells.